PradnyaKarmalkar/To-Do-List-web-application/README.md

 Built with vanilla HTML, CSS, and JavaScript.
 Easily manage, organize, and track your tasks with a beautiful interface.

+##Setup Instructions

+Download all three files to the same directory:

+index.html
+style.css
+script.js

+Open index.html in any modern web browser

+No installation, dependencies, or server required.

 ## Features

 - **Add, Edit, Delete Tasks**